-- A typed curriculum vitae of the nominee.
+- A CV of the nominee.

-- A Commemorative 24-carat, 200-gram gold medallion.
+- A commemorative 24-carat, 200-gram gold medallion.

 - A sum of SR 750,000 (US$ 200,000).

-- Nominations are judged exclusively on the basis of outstanding Service to Islam and Muslims.
+- Nominations are judged exclusively on the basis of outstanding service to Islam and Muslims.

 - Any nomination not fulfilling all conditions and requirements shall be excluded.